A Lot or a Little?

 Did we miss something on diversity?
 Suggest an update.

 Plenty of hand-to-hand combat.
 The fight scenes are fast and furious, but hardly anybody seems to get injured.
 An important theme here is modernization, as the martial arts warriors must face off against an opponent who's armed with gunpowder and cannons.
 Scenes involving a baby Po being separated from his parent (and the parent's implied death) may upset some kids.

 Did you know you can flag iffy content?
 Adjust limits for Violence & Scariness in your kid's entertainment guide.Get started

 No product placement within the film, but Kung Fu Panda spin-offs, video games, sequels, and tie-in merchandise all exist.

 Parents Need to Know

-Parents need to know that this sequel to 2008's hit animated film about an unlikely martial arts hero returns to China, where Po (again voiced by Jack Black) and the rest of his kung fu clan must defeat a new villain who's armed with gunpowder and cannons.
+Parents need to know that Kung Fu Panda 2 is the sequel to 2008's hit animated film about an unlikely martial arts hero who returns to China to become a kung fu master.
+Po (again voiced by Jack Black) and the rest of his team, the Furious Five, must defeat a new villain who's armed with gunpowder and cannons.
 The movie's surprisingly poignant, sometimes serious story addresses the conflict between tradition and modernization, as well as Po's discovery of a long-hidden tragedy and his journey to accept an unusual upbringing.
 Not surprisingly, there's plenty of action -- including explosions, swordfights, and lots of kung fu fisticuffs.
 Scenes involving parent-child separation could also be upsetting for kids.
-Unlike the first film, this one is offered in 3-D, which can make some of the sequences feel more intense.
+To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.